TobiDschi/fear-of-terrorism-on-twitter/README.md

 6. File 6, "Statistical_Modelling_and_Visualization.R", replicates the reported statistical models and visualizations as reported in the study article.

 7. File 7, "Readme.md", explains how replication can be done on the basis of the supplied code.

+8. File 8, "Confidentialiy Agreement.docx" is only of interest, if you want to request the dataset containing personalized data that was processed during the investigation from the authors.
+On the technical front, the document serves no purpose.